Haven’t they been through enough already?

 If you want a positive life story – meet Paris.
 This 18-year-old is sitting her HSC exams, in the middle of a pandemic.
 Late last year, she also raised money to supply medical equipment to 5 hospitals around Australia.
 Next year she will begin university, to fulfil her goal of becoming a High School Biology teacher.

-This inspiring and passionate teenager tells us “I have a burning desire to give back to those who gave me a chance at life”.
+This inspiring and passionate teenager tells us “I have a burning desire to give back to those who gave her a chance at life”.

 But Paris is only with us today because of funding from you and people like you.